 What do Aussie hi-techs spend on marketing?

-Aussie Hi Techs spend about half of what the big global players do.
-The upside for small hi-techs is that the big guys have to splash cash everywhere: events, analyst reports, collateral, social, search, email marketing and more - in every market - because they have to be seen and heard everywhere.
+Aussie technology companies spend about half of what the big global players do, in relative terms.
+The upside for small players is that the big guys have to splash cash everywhere: events, analyst reports, collateral, social, search, email marketing and more - in every market - because they have to be seen and heard everywhere.
 You don’t.
 You only have to focus your marketing on:

 •The markets you can win - where your technology is superior